-Home Junction Inc. recently announced there were more than 1.1 million online requests by consumers in 2018 for property value estimates on our client websites using our home valuation widget.
+In 2018, Home Junction Inc. announced there were more than 1.1 million online requests by consumers for property value estimates through client websites using our home valuation widget.

 “This milestone is important for two reasons,” reported Ed Kim, Senior Vice President with the company.
 “First, the total demonstrates the importance of home value estimates to consumers.”

 “Secondly, now that local brokers and agents have the ability to provide their own estimating tools on their websites, these numbers show consumers will visit their local agent sites to obtain these property value reports.”

 In essence, Kim explained, a home valuation widget helps the public find answers to this question, “What is my home worth?”